typhoeus/typhoeus/README.md

   request.response.body
 }
 ```
 `hydra.run` is a blocking request.
-You can also use the `on_complete` callback for to handle response as it completes:
+You can also use the `on_complete` callback to handle each request as it completes:

 ```ruby
 hydra = Typhoeus::Hydra.new